|

 constituents may present dangers or side effects not

 found in the plant in its natural state.
-I also
+It's

-in a preparation also concentrates the liver toxic
+in a preparation also concentrate the liver toxic

-alkaloid found in leaves and stem peelings...
-I'll
+alkaloid found in leaves and stem peelings, as well as

-is possible that roots may have become moldy at some
+is quite possible that roots may have become moldy at some

 point in the processing (this is far more likely